Doris "Granny D" Haddock

 by Clifford from Evergreen

 When one thinks of a person walking across the United States, one thinks of an athlete or someone full of youth and stamina.
-When one thinks of rallies, an 80 year old does not seem like the kind of person to be involved or arrested at one.
-When one thinks of a government official, one does not think of an 80 year old woman either.
-Doris Haddock, who is also affectionately known as ‘Granny D’, is all of these scenarios and so much more: a hero.
+When one thinks of rallies, an 80-year-old does not seem like the kind of person to be involved with or arrested at one.
+When one thinks of a government official, one does not think of an 80-year-old woman either.
+Doris Haddock, affectionately known as "Granny D," is all of these things.
+And she is much more: she's a hero.

-In the 1990’s, Granny D became more involved in campaign finance reform.
-This mostly has to do with soft money and the political issues surrounding the acceptance of this type of money by a governmental official or office (Doris).
+In the 1990s, Granny D became more involved in campaign finance reform.
+This mostly has to do with soft money (donations from large corporations to influence legislators) and the political issues surrounding the acceptance of this type of money by a government official or office (Doris).
 She began walking in January of 1999, at the age of 88.
 Her journey began in California and ended in Washington, D.C.
 (Granny D).
 Along the way, she spent a few days in the hospital due to severe dehydration.
 She ended her journey by skiing (Doris).
-At her age, one would think that she should be enjoying retirement; instead, she walked 3200 miles.
+At her age, one would think that she should be enjoying retirement; instead, she walked 3,200 miles.
 Arriving in D.C., she rallied for the next two years for some sort of reform.
 Twice she was jailed for demonstrations (Doris).
 Why is she a hero?
-She spent one year of her life walking for a cause and two after that demonstrating for the same cause.
-This takes so much dedication and spirit that it is impossible not to look up to someone so incredibly patriotic, and it’s unexpected for someone of her age.
+She spent one year of her life walking for a cause, and two years after that demonstrating for the same cause.
+This takes so much dedication and spirit that it is impossible not to look up to.
+She is someone so incredibly patriotic, and it’s unexpected for someone of her age.

 Granny D is a hero that one would not normally think of.
-Everything she has done has shocked me simply because I would not imagine a person of her age still having such a love and passion for her country that she would almost die for it (hospitalization for dehydration).
-Sacrificing most of her adult life for her country makes her a hero in my eyes and I hope in yours as well.
+Everything she has done has shocked me simply because I would not imagine a person of her age still having such a love and passion for her country that she would almost die for it (such as being hospitalized for dehydration).
+Sacrificing most of her adult life for her country makes her a hero in my eyes, and I hope in yours as well.

 Page created on 7/27/2007 12:00:00 AM